 You also need to find out what your service charge goes towards – does it pay for the maintenance of the building, upkeep of the communal areas and the buildings insurance?

 Another important consideration is whether the ground rent and service charge increases and, if so, by how much and how often.
 A small ground rent or service charge now could well become unaffordable in a few years if it increases exponentially.

 You’d think you’d be able to do what you legally like in your own home, wouldn’t you?
 Not in a leasehold property.
-If you want to rent it out as an airbnb you’re unlikely to be able to do so and there may be a restriction on keeping pets.
-So, if you were hoping to run a dog-friendly airbnb, ask your solicitor to check this for you.
+If you want to rent it out as an air b n b you’re unlikely to be able to do so and there may be a restriction on keeping pets.
+So, if you were hoping to run a dog-friendly air b n b, ask your conveyancing solicitors in London to check this for you.